Learn how to recover forgotten root password in Linux RHEL. Step by step procedure to reset the root password by booting system in single-user mode.

-Restart server with power button and halt the boot process by pressing any key when you see press any key to interrupt boot message on console.
+Restart server with the power button and halt the boot process by pressing any key when you see press any key to interrupt boot message on the console.

-If you have installed more than one OS on your system, you will see more than one entries in above screen.
+If you have installed more than one OS on your system, you will see more than one entries in the above screen.
 Use arrow keys to select (highlight) your kernel.
-If your bootloader is protected with password then press “p” you will be asked for password if not then just press enter.
-After entering password or pressing enter, you will be presented with next screen:
+If your bootloader is protected with password then press “p” you will be asked for a password if not then just press enter.
+After entering the password or pressing enter, you will be presented with the next screen:

-Here, press “e” key to edit the selected entry.
-You will be presented with kernel line selection screen like below.
+Here, press the “e” key to edit the selected entry.
+You will be presented with a kernel line selection screen like below.

-Select kernel line and press “e” again to edit that entry.
-Now on new screen append letter S or single at end of the line so instruct kernel to boot into single user mode.
+Select the kernel line and press “e” again to edit that entry.
+Now on new screen append letter S or single at end of the line so instruct the kernel to boot into single-user mode.

 2. Boot kernel into single user mode

-After typing above entry, press enter key to save and you will back to previous screen.
+After typing above entry, press ‘enter’ key to save and you will back to the previous screen.
 Select kernel and press “b” to boot this edited kernel.
-Thats it! your server is booting in single user mode which will give you access to system without need of login.
+That’s it! your server is booting in a single-user mode which will give you access to the system without the need of login.

-Observe that, you haven’t asked for password and you are presented with root prompt!
+Observe that, you haven’t asked for a password, and you are presented with root prompt!

 3. Reset root password